-ELIGIBLE PROJECTS: Grant proposals must specify the nonpoint sources of pollution and identify the activities best suited to address those sources, such as the following: green infrastructure/low impact development projects; watershed hydrology restoration; urban stormwater controls not included in NPDES permits; agricultural BMPs; education and training; water quality monitoring to evaluate success of BMPs; and lake/pond dredging as long as ALL contributing sediment sources have been corrected.
+ELIGIBLE PROJECTS: Grant applications must specify the nonpoint sources of pollution and identify the activities best suited to address those sources, such as the following: green infrastructure/low impact development projects; watershed hydrology restoration; urban stormwater controls not included in NPDES permits; agricultural BMPs; education and training; and lake/pond dredging as long as ALL contributing sediment sources have been corrected.

 - Grant Announcement -

-- Grant Project Schedule - [Revised Dec.
-2019] This document is a required component of the FY2020 Section 319(h) Grant application and will be used to track the completion of tasks, reporting requirements and the expenditure of funds.
+- Grant Project Schedule - [Revised January 2021] This document is a required component of the FY2021 Section 319(h) Grant application and will be used to track the completion of tasks, reporting requirements and the expenditure of funds.